PiCake314/Pie/README.md

 ## Philosophy
 <!-- This language aims to be unique, but it also should still feel familiar.
 Here are some of it's "features": -->
 - Pie aims to be unique yet feel familiar
-- Everything is an expression
+- Everything is an expression (null/unit/none type)
-- Bare-bones (if it doesn't need to be keyword, then it isn't)
+- Bare-bones (if it doesn't need to be keyword, then it isn't + no operators)
-- No operators defined for you
 - Still quirky (different even if the difference is not good)
-- No null/unit/none type or any type indicating nothing

 ## Introduction